avivamunshi/salina_wildfire_analysis/README.md

-# DATA512 Project Part 1
+# Wildfire Analysis in Salina, KS

 This repository contains data, code, and visualizations for a human-centered data science project focused on understanding the impact of wildfires on the air quality of the city of Salina.
 The project's goal is to analyze historical data and build a predictive model that should predict smoke estimates for every year for the next 25 years.